 Story: Morningstar Investor (aka dot com) is Morningstar's staple product which helps individual investors manage their own portfolio by providing features such as watchlist, portfolio tracker and Morningstar research.
 I got an opportunity to help drive feature development when the executive team decided to modernize the experience.

 Morningstar Design System

-Story: While working at a design and development shop, Doejo, I was asked to lead a team whose responsibility was to build and an expense tracking tool.
+Story: While working at a design and development shop—Doejo, I was asked to lead a team responsibile for building an expense tracking tool.

-Product: An expense tracking tool for Uber, Airbnb and similar sharing economy platform contractors.
+Product: An expense tracking tool for contractors who are on sharing economy platforms such as Uber and Airbnb.

-Results: We had a few hundred users and were close to signing a deal with Uber Chicago.
-I eventually left the product team to pursure a career as a developer shortly after.
+Highlights: We had a few hundred users and were close to signing a deal with Uber Chicago.
+I eventually left the product team to pursue a career as a developer shortly after.

 Media: Chicago Tribune Coverage

 Story: The project was inspired during my trip to Haiti in 2012.
 While searching for meaningful work, I stumbled upon a project which would support education for children in need and reignite one's love for writing.
 One-for-One Giving business model was fitting.
 During my trip to Haiti, I asked all the kids at the visiting school in Haiti to write a letter to me.
 As I read those inspiring letters, it was easy to conclude that kids all around the world are filled with joy, have creative passion and are curious thinkers.
 A 10-year-old kid wrote to me she aspires to become an astronaut when she grows up.
 Her letter reminded me there are no limits to dreaming bold, no matter where you are in the world.
 The project stalled several times during the journey.
 It was due to my lack of experience in building physical products, lack of knowledge in supply chain and interacting with industrial designers.
 Eventually, the product launched and it was a success but the project was not sustainable.